 The Co-Design Challenge 2023 is a special program for Expo site operation participation based on the concept of “using Expo 2025 Osaka, Kansai, Japan as an opportunity to create Japan’s future lifestyles (community).”
 It has four key characteristics: “1) Uses the Expo as an opportunity to create something new,” “2) Is a co-creation initiative,” “3) Takes a design-centered approach,” and “4) Is feasible without requiring large-scale capital investment.”

-Twelve projects have been selected for Co-Design Challenge 2023 and are being developed in collaboration with advisors and related organizations, with the goal of implementing them at Expo 2025 Osaka, Kansai, Japan.
+The Co-Design Challenge 2023 is being developed in collaboration with advisors and related organizations, with the goal of implementing them at Expo 2025 Osaka, Kansai, Japan.

 “Using Expo 2025 Osaka, Kansai, Japan as an opportunity to create Japan’s future lifestyles (community).”